Internet-of-People/iop-profile-server/INSTALLATION.md

  * download the Profile Server source codes from GitHub,
  * build the Profile Server binaries,
  * configure the Profile Server,
- * run the Profile Server
+ * run the Profile Server.

 ## Install .NET Core